Before the Bell: Five things every Canadian investor needs to know

 Licensed marijuana company Canopy Growth Corp. saw its patient base double in its last fiscal year to more than 58,000 as it sold 203 per cent more product, though the company posted a $16.7-million net loss for the year, up from $3.5-million in 2016.

-Corus Entertainment Inc. had a $66.7-million profit in its third quarter, as last year’s acquisition of the Global TV network and a host of specialty channels helped boost revenue.
+Corus Entertainment Inc.. had a $66.7-million profit in its third quarter, as last year’s acquisition of the Global TV network and a host of specialty channels helped boost revenue.
 The Toronto-based company had $461.6-million of revenue for the three months ending May 31.
 That’s up from $360.8-million in last year’s fiscal third quarter, when Corus completed the purchase of Shaw Media through a $2.65-billion deal that closed April 1, 2016.

 After investing about $40-million on tablet publishing, the Toronto Star announced that it’s abandoning Star Touch, two years after launching the app.
 Twenty-nine full-time and one part-time staff have received layoff notices.